vvvv666/greenfield-docs/src/guide/greenfield-blockchain/modules/cross-chain.md

 - The relayer watches all cross-chain events happen on BSC and the Greenfield blockchain independently.
 Once a sufficient number of blocks have been confirmed to reach finality, the relayer will sign a message using the BLS key to confirm the events.
-This signed message is called the "vote."
+This signed message is called the "vote".
   The relayer will then broadcast the vote through a p2p network to other relayers.

 - Once enough votes from the relayer are collected, the relayer will